rayen231/AI-Quiz-Generator/README.md

 ---
 ## Live Demo
 You can test the backend live at this [link](https://ai-quiz-generator.onrender.com/docs) and the full app via Streamlit at this [link](https://frontend-nsopw4rp7adjp6evycn4mc.streamlit.app).
+- **Note** :
+  - Please note that some features are still under development.
+If you encounter any errors or issues while testing the backend or frontend locally, we are aware of them and are working on improvements.
+We appreciate your understanding and hope you forgive any inconveniences.
+Your feedback will help us enhance the experience in the future! 😊

 ---
 ## Installation